-- 11. Pushing the tag will cause CircleCI to create a release for PyPI automatically (see automation in .circleci/config.yml).
-Make sure this succeeds it takes a while to run. - 12.
-Create a pull request and merge the release branch into the master branch.
-Delete the release branch on ReadTheDocs' web interface, since there is now a tagged version. - 13.
-The conda-forge autotick bot should discover that the PyPI source distribution has changed, and will create a pull request to the conda-forge feedstock.
+- Pushing the tag will cause CircleCI to create a release for PyPI automatically (see automation in .circleci/config.yml).
+Make sure this succeeds it takes a while to run. - Merge the release branch pull request into the master branch. - The conda-forge autotick bot should discover that the PyPI source distribution has changed, and will create a pull request to the conda-forge feedstock.
 This pull request may take a few hours to appear.
 If other changes are needed in the conda-forge recipe (e.g. new dependencies), follow the conda-forge documentation to create a pull request from your own fork of the feedstock.
 Merge the pull request after all continuous integration passes to trigger release builds for conda-forge.